 The next advance was electronic.
 The detector took note of the threshold you set, and circuits attempted to maintain the same threshold level.
 Since the original idea was to ''tune'' your detector, autotune was born.
 The detector automatically tuned the threshold.
 But a side effect was that if you held the detector steady over a target it was ''tuned out'', as the machine sought to return to the ideal threshold level.
 You had to keep the coil moving over the target to hear it, and so the “motion mode” was born.

 The original Gold Bug is the best example of all this.
-If set in the ''non-motion'' mode you can hold the detector over a target and get a louder sound that does not fade away.
+It is a pure all metal circuit with absolutely no discrimination.
+If set in the ''No Motion'' mode you can hold the detector over a target and get a louder sound that does not fade away.
 The closer you are to the target, the louder the sound.
 Great for pinpointing.
 But if you set the Gold Bug in this mode, it drifts.
 The threshold sound tends to get louder and louder.
-A button is provided to retune the Gold Bug to the original threshold sound.
+A Retune button is provided to reset the Gold Bug to the original threshold sound as adjusted by the threshold control.
 You must hit it about once a minute.

-The Gold Bug also has an ''autotune'' mode.
+The Gold Bug also has an ''Auto Tune'' mode.
 This is the mode you would normally use.
-The detector now reads the threshold setting and keeps it steady.
+The detector now reads the threshold setting in a feedback loop and keeps it steady.
 The side effect is that if a target is held steady under the coil, it is ''tuned out'' rapidly.
 The coil must be kept in motion over the target to get a signal, otherwise the autotune circuitry adjusts it out.
 It does not matter what causes the threshold to vary.
 The circuitry just attempts to keep it steady.
 Nothing is being tuned other than the threshold sound.
+Finally, there is a "Motion" mode, that is the same as the Auto Tune mode but with no threshold sound (silent search).

-Various detectors were introduced with this feature.
-What varied was the rate at which they retuned.
-A slow retune meant that the detector would not adjust as rapidly to variations in the threshold sound.
-The slow retune had less of a tendency to ''tune out'' small targets or very deep targets.
-A fast retune was more forgiving of variations in the way the detector was operated, in particular as regarding the distance of the coil over the ground and false signals, but is more prone to tuning out very small or very deep targets.
-Whatever retune rate is chosen, it is a compromise.
+Various detectors were introduced with these features.
+What varied was the rate at which they autotuned.
+A slow autotune meant that the detector would not adjust as rapidly to variations in the threshold sound.
+The slow autotune had less of a tendency to ''tune out'' small targets or very deep targets.
+A fast autotune was more forgiving of variations in the way the detector was operated, in particular as regarding the distance of the coil over the ground and false signals, but is more prone to tuning out very small or very deep targets.
+Whatever autotune rate is chosen, it is a compromise.
 And what works well in one location does not work so well in another.

 When nugget detecting became popular a new variable was introduced.
 Ground mineralization, and more importantly, variations in ground mineralization, was something coin hunters rarely had to deal with.
 It was something a nugget hunter commonly encountered.